Surgical Removal of Growths and Lesions

 - Full excision—complete removal of the tumor is typically used for growths that have penetrated the deeper levels of the dermis or tumors that are malignant, such as in the case of melanoma.
 The procedure may be done under local anesthetic, depending on the location and depth of the tumor.
 Full excisional surgery involves cutting an elliptical incision around the lesion, penetrating the fatty tissue beneath the growth in order to fully excise it.
 A margin of healthy tissue will typically be taken from around the edges of the growth, and later analyzed by pathology to determine if all of the abnormal cells have been removed.
 The elliptical wound is then sewn together with sutures.
 Healing time will vary greatly depending on the size and location of the lesion being excised.
 For melanoma that is surgically removed in its pre-metastatic stages, full surgical removal is often an effective means of eradicating the cancerous cells.

-If you are concerned about a growth or lesion and believe you may be a candidate for excisional surgery, we encourage you to contact Dr. McGinness and schedule your consultation today.
+If you are seeking surgical removal of a skin growth or lesion, we encourage you to contact us and schedule your consultation today.